Skip to content

 Social Media Guidelines

-Community members can find the full guidelines regarding Computer Users Rights and Responsibilities on our website.
+Community members can find the full guidelines regarding Computer Users Rights and Responsibilities and complete Social Media Guidelines on our website.

 Social networks play a major role in how we communicate and connect.
 These platforms provide students with a unique way to stay informed about campus events, while also fostering a sense of community.